Sustainable use of the environment, on and beneath the earth.

 Fig. 5.
 Subsidence model and temperature scenario for 5 different wells matches with modelled illite cementation and experimentally measured K-Ar ages of authigenic illites.
 We thus can use the amount of quartz and illite cements to validate different thermal models, and thus better constrain the calcualted pore volume and permeability at depth (from Busch et al. 2018).

-We develop new digital tools with our colleagues within KIT and beyond.
+We develop new digital tools with CMS Prof. Nestler within KIT and beyond.
 Our research aims to better predict rock properties by improving the understanding of underlying processes.
 Rocks are digitized and calibrated for numerical simulations of mulitphase flow and cementation.
-We drive the modeling with digital rocks jointly with KIT-CMS Prof. Nestler.
+We drive the modeling with digital rocks jointly with our colleagues.

 Fig. 6.
 Digital rock models in mulitphase flow of gas-fromation water predict flow channels and permeability tensors for different sandstones of mono- and polycrystalline quartz grains (from Prajapati et al. 2020).